 About SAVANT:

-Earth-i’s SAVANT platform monitors up to 90% of the smelting capacity for copper, nickel and steel around the globe and provides indicators of smelter activities around the globe, in an easy-to-understand format, covering multiple metals and minerals.
+Earth-i’s SAVANT platform monitors up to 95% of the smelting capacity for copper and nickel around the globe and provides indicators of smelter activity and production around the globe, in an easy-to-understand format, covering multiple metals and minerals.

-Data is collected and analysed using advanced algorithms derived from Artificial Intelligence and Machine Learning techniques.
+Data is collected and analysed using advanced algorithms derived from Computer Vision and Machine Learning techniques.
 Data is taken from several different Earth Observation satellites and our global and regional indices are updated daily to give consistent, insightful and dependable results.

 Activity is scientifically measured using a consistent methodology.
 Over eight years of historical data is available.